Boris Magaš: Architectural works

 He is responsible for several canonical works of Croatian architecture of the second half of the 20th century - a series of unique buildings that resonated in the wider national and international context.
 German cultural historian Udo Kultermann devoted a chapter to the Boris Magaš oeuvre in "Contemporary Architecture in Eastern Europe" (1985).
 In 2019 five of his completed works featured in "Towards a Concrete Utopia: Architecture in Yugoslavia 1948-1980" at the Museum of Modern Art in New York, including the Poljud stadium, the Museum of Liberation in Sarajevo, the Solaris hotel complex, the Haludovo hotel complex, and the Vjeverica kindergarten and nursery.

 Poljud stadium

 The impressive football stadium building Stadion Poljud was designed in 1976 and built for the Mediterranean Games in Split in 1979.
 The stadium was published in a range of global architectural magazines and received three National Awards in 1979, "Borba", "Vladimir Nazor" and "Nikola Tesla", as well as the Zagreb Salon Grand Prize in 1980.
 The design is considered a work of exceptional artistic expression and suggestiveness, which combines the elemental power of the ambience and conceptual simplicity.
 The stadium is designed as a maximally clean form, a massive elegant shell, covered with an airy roof with a lacy steel construction by the German construction system Mero.
 The 206 meter roof span was the largest of its kind at the time of the construction.
-On the 23rd of November 2015, the Poljud stadium was declared a National Heritage Listed Building of the Republic of Croatia.
+On November 23, 2015, the Poljud stadium was declared a National Heritage Listed Building of the Republic of Croatia.